WDC 65C816: History

 Development of the W65C816S commenced in 1982 after Mensch consulted with Apple Computer on a new version of the Apple II series of personal computers that would, among other things, have improved graphics and sound.
-Apple wanted an MPU that would be software compatible with the 6502 then in use in the Apple II but with the ability to address more memory, and to load and store 16 bit words.
+Apple wanted an MPU that would be software compatible with the 6502 then in use in the Apple II but with the ability to address more memory, and to load and store 16-bit words.
 The result was the 65C816, finished in March 1984, with samples provided to both Apple and Atari in the second half of the year and full release in 1985.
 Mensch was aided during the design process by his sister Kathryn, who was responsible for part of the device's layout.

 The same process also led to the 65C802, which was identical inside to the 65C816.
 Both were produced on the same fabrication lines and diverged only during the last metalization stages when the chip was being connected to the external pins.
 In the 65C802, those pins had the same layout as the original 6502, which allowed it to be used as a drop-in replacement while still allowing the 16-bit processing of the CPU to be used.
 However, as it used the original pinout it had only 16 addressing pins, and could therefore only access 64 KB of external memory.
 Typically, when hardware manufacturers designed a project from the ground up, they used the 65C816 rather than the 65C802, resulting in the latter being withdrawn from production.

 Apple subsequently integrated the 65C816 into the Apple IIGS computer.
-The basic 65C816 design was second-sourced by GTE, Sanyo and others from the mid-to-late 1980s to the early 1990s.
+The basic 65C816 design was second-sourced by VLSI Technology, GTE, Sanyo and others from the mid-to-late 1980s to the early 1990s.

 In the 1990s, both the 65C816 and 65C02 were converted to a fully static core, which made it possible to completely stop the processor's Ø2 clock without loss of register contents.
 This feature, along with the use of asynchronous static RAM, made it possible to produce designs that used minimal power when in a standby state.

-As of April 2025, the W65C816S is available from WDC in 40 pin PDIP, PLCC44 or 44-pin TQFP packaging, as well as a core for ASIC integration (for example Winbond's W55V9x series of TV Edutainment ICs).
-WDC, itself a fabless semiconductor company, works with various foundries to produce the W65C816S, as well as other compatible products.
-Discrete processors are available through a number of electronics distributors.
-For designers who wish to include W65C816S functionality into a custom ASIC, WDC offers RTL (register-transfer level) code in Verilog.
+As of April 2025, the W65C816S is available from WDC in 40-pin PDIP, PLCC44, or 44-pin TQFP packaging, as an MCU through the W65C265, and as IP cores for ASIC integration (for example Winbond's W55V9x series of TV Edutainment ICs).